Want to save this article for later?

 Encourage users to invite their networks and keep them active on your app with referral rewards.
 Think cash back, account credits, or discounts on future purchases.

 Mutual incentives can also be a powerful way to keep current users engaged while attracting new users.
 In-app messages are ideal for capturing users’ attention and giving them a quick way to share their unique referral link.

 We’ve created 29 customizable in-app notification templates built for each stage of the customer journey.
 They’re ready to use, complete with copy, image suggestions, and CTAs.
 Just copy/paste, customize to your audience, and go!

 When building your messaging campaigns, it’s easy to focus primarily on push and email to bring users back to your app.
 But without effective in-app messaging to add value once those users are in your app, it’s a wasted opportunity.

-This is why you need to approach your messaging strategy from an omnichannel perspective.
-Each messaging channel should complement the others to create a seamless user experience that fuels retention
+This is why you need to approach your messaging strategy from an omnichannel perspective, with each messaging channel complementing the others to create a powerful, seamless user experience at every touchpoint.